Exploring Palma’s Old Town (Casco Antiguo)

 📍 Location: Carrer de la Missió

-Best for Quick Bites: La Rosa Vermutería
+Quick Bites & Drinks: La Rosa Vermutería

 ✅ Classic vermouth bar with Spanish bites